Skip to main content

 • Click on Configuration Profiles under Content Management

-• Click Upload in the upper-right are of the pane
+• Click Upload in the upper-right area of the pane

 • In the Upload OS X Configuration Profile modal, click the Choose File button